Legal Tender Cases

 The Legal Tender Cases were two 1871 United States Supreme Court cases that affirmed the constitutionality of paper money.
 The two cases were Knox v.
 Lee and Parker v.
 Davis.

 The U.S. federal government had issued paper money known as United States Notes during the American Civil War, pursuant to the terms of the Legal Tender Act of 1862.
 In the 1869 case of Hepburn v.
 Griswold, the Court had held that parts of the Legal Tender Act violated the Due Process Clause of the Fifth Amendment to the United States Constitution.
-In his majority opinion, Chief Justice Salmon P. Chase did not hold that Congress lacked the power to issue paper money, but rather ruled that the notes could not be used as legal tender for pre-existing debts.
+In his majority opinion, Chief Justice Salmon P. Chase did not hold that Congress lacked the power to issue paper money, but rather that the notes could not be used as legal tender for pre-existing debts.
 The Supreme Court overruled Hepburn v.
 Griswold in the Legal Tender Cases, holding that United States Notes could be used to repay preexisting debts.